Firstly, we need to know what a VRV system or VRF system is.

 Pros or Benefits of VRF or VRV system:

-2. Less power consumption because some of the internal units are switched off, so the load, in this case, will be part load, which will lead to a decrease in the total power consumed.
+- Lower power consumption because some internal units are switched off, so the load is part load, leading to a decrease in total power consumption.

-1. It’s a complicated system compared to the direct expansion system.
+- It’s a more complicated system than the direct expansion system.

-2. It needs a very well trained people to execute the work because the network of the internal units depends on copper pipes which need welding during the installation.
+- It requires highly trained personnel to execute the work because the internal network relies on copper pipes that require welding during installation.

 Important notes on these systems:

-1. The more distance between the internal & external units, the more cost for installation and operation of the system.
+- The greater the distance between the internal & external units, the higher the cost of installing and operating the system.

-2. The outdoor unit of the same system can be connected to different indoor unit types like Cassette, ceiling-mounted unit, wall-mounted unit, Split AC, and so on.
+- The outdoor unit of the same system can be connected to different indoor unit types, such as cassette, ceiling-mounted, wall-mounted, Split AC, and so on.

-4. VRF usually used with applications with higher load capacity than 6tons.
-But in this case, the cost of the Heating/cooling VRF system is more expensive than VRF cooling only or heating only.
+- VRF is usually used with applications with a higher load capacity than 6tons.
+But in this case, the cost of the VRF heating/cooling system is higher than for VRF cooling or heating only.

 Types of pipe routings:

-Two pipe system: this system is used when all the indoor units work cooling units only or heating units (not mixed).
+Two-pipe system: this system is used when all indoor units operate cooling units only or heating units (not mixed).

-Three pipe system: this system is used when some of the indoor units work for cooling, while other indoor units work for heating.
+Three-pipe system: This system is used when some indoor units operate for cooling while others operate for heating.

-During designing the VRF system, it shall be designed considering all internal units work at the same time (the worst case).
+During the design of the VRF system, it shall be assumed that all internal units operate simultaneously (the worst case).

 Here, some photos of the practical installations of the VRV system on site